Background pattern

 1. What is Gefitinib Teva and what is it used for

-Gefitinib Teva contains the active ingredient gefitinib, which blocks a protein called the “epidermal growth factor receptor” (EGFR).
+Gefitinib Teva contains the active substance gefitinib, which blocks a protein called 'epidermal growth factor receptor' (EGFR).
 This protein is involved in the growth and spread of cancer cells.

 Gefitinib is used to treat adults with non-small cell lung cancer.
-This cancer is a disease in which malignant cells (cancerous) form from the tissues of the lung.
+This is a disease in which malignant (cancerous) cells form in the tissues of the lung.

-2. What you need to know before starting to take Gefitinib Teva
+2. What you need to know before you take Gefitinib Teva

 Do not takeGefitinib Teva